djrobstep/sqlakeyset/README.rst

 Keyset Serialization
 --------------------

-You will probably want to turn these keysets/bookmarks for passing around. ``sqlakeyset`` includes code to do this.
+You will probably want to turn these keysets/bookmarks into strings for passing around. ``sqlakeyset`` includes code to do this.
 To get a serialized bookmark, just add ``bookmark_`` to the name of the property that holds the keyset you want.

 Most commonly you'll want ``next`` and ``previous``, so: